theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/freyja.md

 # Freyja Workflow Series

-!!! dna inline end "Wastewater and more"
-    The typical use case of Freyja is to **analyze mixed SARS-CoV-2 samples** from a sequencing dataset, most often **wastewater**.

-    !!! warning "Default Values"
-        The defaults included in the Freyja workflows reflect this use case but **can be adjusted for other pathogens**.
-See the [**Running Freyja on other pathogens**](freyja.md#running-freyja-on-other-pathogens) section for more information.

 ## Quick Facts

 | **Workflow Type** | **Applicable Kingdom** | **Last Known Changes** | **Command-line Compatibility** | **Workflow Level** |